What do people want to be true about themselves when it comes to the world of dogs?

 So what do dog trainers actually mirror back?

-Oddly, we are not as good at this "mirror" thing as the dogs are!
+Oddly, they are not as good at this "mirror" thing as the dogs are!

-Too often what we mirror back to people is not a recognition and affirmation of a client's values, but an enlarged reflection of ourselves.
+Too often what they mirror back to people is not a recognition and affirmation of a client's values, but an enlarged reflection of themselves.

-This is done all the time is almost every profession.
+This is done all the time in almost every profession.